Tommy Morrison: Morrison vs Weisharr

+Cancelled bouts in Texas and Montreal

+Following his win over Castle, in April 2007, Morrison passed an additional medical test to be cleared to fight and licensed to fight in the state of Texas.
+He was scheduled to fight 28 year old Dale Ortiz (3–1) at Grand Plaza Hotel in Houston.
+Due to a paper work issue, not arriving before the date of the fight, Morrison was pulled from the event card.

-In January 2011, the RACJ, the boxing commission for the province of Quebec, required that Morrison take a supervised HIV test in advance of a scheduled 2011 fight.
+In January 2011, the RACJ, the boxing commission for the province of Quebec, required that Morrison take a supervised HIV test in advance of a scheduled 2011 fight against Eric Barrak (3–0).
 Morrison invited the Quebec commission to attend a public test, but the commission did not come.
 Morrison stated that if Quebec refused to license him, he would "take the dog and pony show somewhere else."
-Morrison retired again that same year.
+Following this Tommy confirmed he was retired for good in an interview of August 2011 as he discussed his career and health.